shams-nahid/my-k8s-study/01 Onwards to k8s/06 Service Object Types.md

 2. **targetPort**: The `ClientIP Service` is pointing to the container with this `targetPort`.

 **\*\*** Diagram of port mapping of theses 3 ports by local machine, cluster, container, other objects

+<u>**Load Balancer**</u>

+This is an older way to handle traffic from outside to k8s cluster.
+With `Load Balance Service`, we replace the `ClusterIp Service` with it.
+And the k8s reach to the cloud provider to get there built in load balancer (For example, in AWS, it could be Classic Load Balancer or Application Load Balancer).
+When we use `Load Balancer Service`, it only allows the k8s cluster to expose only a set of specific Pods.
+The limitations are, it can not expose multiple set of pods.

 <u>**Ingress Service**</u>